Summer and winter series

 All races feature a mass start and when you finish you are handed a disc with your finish position.
 You simply hand the token back to your club coordinator (that’s the one with a clipboard at each event) and they’ll make a note of your name and finish position.
 Each club submits their results and they are consolidated into a set of complete race results.

-Points are then awarded based on the finish positions for the first seven men and first three ladies from each club.
-So if our ladies finished in 5th, 35th and 58th place, we would score 98 points for that event.
+Points are then awarded based on the finish positions for the first seven men and first three women from each club.
+So if our women finished in 5th, 35th and 58th place, we would score 98 points for that event.
 Each club is then ranked based on their points (the lower the points, the higher your ranking).

 So I might not count – why turn up?